 Street price: £99 – find offers on Amazon UK

-In recent years, Korg’s embraced the DIY community more than any ‘mainsteam’ music firm, offering up kits of classic synths like the MS-20, as well as the low-cost Volcas and Monotron-type devices that are quite hackable.
+In recent years, Korg’s embraced the DIY community more than any ‘mainstream’ music firm, offering up kits of classic synths like the MS-20, as well as the low-cost Volcas and Monotron-type devices that are quite hackable, recreating the ARP 2600 and supporting the unusual Japanese Reon drift box synths.

-A programmable arpeggiator and sequencer plays the sounds into three stereo effect slots, vastly expanding the sonic palette of the little synth.
 Although the controls are simple, it’s got full MIDI over USB support.
-This tiny kit will easily add something to most project studios and given the flexibility of the programmable oscillator, multi-mode filter and stereo effects, it won’t be a forgotten gift for a musician like a monotron or similar might end up being.
+This tiny synth will easily add something to most project studios and given the flexibility of the programmable oscillator, multi-mode filter and stereo effects, it won’t be a forgotten gift for a musician like a monotron or similar might end up being.

 logue SDK – programming synth components